ZhechunZhou/ZendeskProject/Readme.md

 >#### Run in local
 >
->1. install Django.
-Assume you have python3 in your machine. use **pip install django** to install it.
 >2. use command **python manage.py runserver** in termianl to start the project
 >3.
 Open http://127.0.0.1:8000/ticket_visualization/ in your browser
 >